Polynomial Ensembles and P\'olya Frequency Functions: Notation and Main Results

 or

-then $f$ is a P\'olya frequency functions of order $N$ with $N-1$ smaller than all non-integer exponents $\nu_j$.
+then $f$ is a P\'olya frequency function of order $N$ with $N-1$ smaller than all non-integer exponents $\nu_j$.
 The problem is that Eqs.~\eqref{Laplace-Polya.c} and \eqref{Laplace-Polya.d} are not exhaustive.
 For example, the P\'olya frequency functions of order $N=1$ are the positive functions, and the P\'olya frequency functions of order $N=2$ are the positive and log-concave functions, see \cite{Karlin:1968}.

-For fixed $n \ge 2$, we prove the following two theorems in Section~\ref{sec:thmproof}.
+For fixed $n \ge 2$, we will prove Theorems \ref{thm:rel-Polya} and \ref{thm:rel-Polya.b} below in Section~\ref{sec:thmproof}.
 Before we state our results, let us recall the main problem.
 Any function $\omega$ with suitable differentiability and integrability properties as in Def.~\ref{def:PolyaEns} defines a ``signed'' P\'olya ensemble on $M$, meaning that the associated density as in Eq.~\eqref{jpdf-pol-ens} (but without the prefactor) is not necessarily non-negative.
 The hard question is: What are the necessary or sufficient conditions on $\omega$ such that this density is also non-negative, and hence gives rise to a random matrix ensemble after proper normalization?
 The~following theorem answers this question completely for P\'olya ensembles on $H_2$ and on $G$.

 \begin{theorem}[Relation to P\'olya Frequency Functions] \ \begin{enumerate} \item Let $\omega\in L^{1}_{H_2}(\mathbb{R})$ with $\omega\neq0$.
 Then, $\omega$ gives rise to a P\'olya ensemble on $H_2$ if and only if it is a P\'olya frequency function of order $n$. \item Let $\omega\in L^{1}_{G}(\mathbb{R}_+)$ with $\omega\neq0$.
 Then, $\omega$ gives rise to a P\'olya ensemble on $G$ if and only if $\tilde\omega(x) := \omega(e^{-x})e^{-x}$ is a P\'olya frequency function of order $n$. \end{enumerate} \end{theorem}